OmarHeriche/OmarHeriche/README.md

 # Hi there, I'm Omar 👋 a 2nd CS student

 # I'm currently perfecting my sckills in the backend
-- 🔭 I'm currently aiming to be a MERN developper
+- 🔭 aiming to be a MERN developper
-- 👯 I'm looking to collaborate with other developers
+- 👯 looking to collaborate with other developers

 ### Connect with me: